let's talk

 SSL Certificates eCommerce websites and marketplaces require top-notch security.

-To help prevent any attacks and unwanted threats disturbing your website customers, you need to install the SSL certificates.
+To help prevent any attacks and unwanted threats disturbing your website customers, you need to install SSL certificates.

 Websites with these certifications had an added ‘s’ after HTTP to ensure authenticity.